Sabarinathan-V/Task-management-mern-fullstack-app/README.md

 To update a task, click on the edit icon in the table and make the necessary changes in the modal that appears.

 To delete a task, click on the delete icon in the table.

+## Deployed App
+You can access my Task management app in the following link [Task Management App](https://task-management-mern-fullstack-app.netlify.app/)